mohideen/hydra-demo/README.md

 Hydra @UMD

-A simple ruby web app for experimenting with hydra.
+A simple rails app for experimenting with hydra.